JSsixtyfour/smashremix/readme.md

 #### Toggle Name: _Flash On Z-Cancel_

 ## Quality of Life
+## New Music Added
+- Dozens of new music tracks featuring some new instruments added.

 ### 360 Degree Pause Camera
 - Allows the camera to be rotated freely while the game is paused.